-Because of its unmatched reliability during challenging conditions of motion and low perfusion, clinicians at thousands of hospitals around the world count on Masimo SET® every day to help them care for patients.
-And while many leading hospitals have already integrated Masimo SET® pulse oximetry technology, more are converting every day.
+During challenging conditions of motion and low perfusion, clinicians at thousands of hospitals around the world count on Masimo SET® every day to help them care for patients.
+And while many leading hospitals have already integrated Masimo SET® pulse oximetry technology,2 more are converting every day.

-These hospitals and clinicians trust Masimo SET® to help them deliver the most effective and efficient patient care possible.
-With fewer false alarms,1 clinicians can focus on the patients who need the most attention.
-With more trustworthy measurements, clinicians can more tightly control oxygenation levels.
+These hospitals and clinicians use Masimo SET® to help them deliver patient care.
+With fewer false alarms,3 clinicians can focus on the patients who need the most attention.
 And with more timely detection of true events, clinicians can intervene earlier for better patient outcomes and improved patient safety.

-To date, more than 100 independent and objective studies have shown that Masimo SET® outperforms all other pulse oximetry technologies, providing clinicians with unmatched sensitivity and specificity to make critical patient care decisions.
+To date, more than 100 studies have shown that Masimo SET® outperforms all other pulse oximetry technologies, providing clinicians with unmatched sensitivity and specificity to make critical patient care decisions.4

 Conventional pulse oximetry uses the standard red over infrared algorithm to provide SpO2, while Masimo SET® uses that conventional algorithm but has added four other algorithms that all run in parallel.
 These algorithms allow the distinction between arterial and venous signal during motion and low perfusion by identifying and isolating the non-arterial and venous noise SpO2 (left peak shown in blue) from the true arterial SpO2 components (right peak shown in red) in the signal.
 The plot peak on the right is then chosen as the SpO2 value, since the physiologically higher SpO2 value within the measuring site will be arterial signal.

-In this hospital-based study, investigators measured SpO2 in 10 subjects during motion and low perfusion conditions and calculated the false alarm rate during 120 full oxygenation events (specificity) and true alarm rate during 40 de-oxygenated events (sensitivity).2
+* Results shown are calculated by combining sensitivity and specificity outcomes of machine-generated and volunteer-generated motion.
+Investigators measured SpO2 in 10 subjects during motion and low perfusion conditions and calculated the false alarm rate (specificity) and true alarm rates (sensitivity).

-This study measured missed true desaturation events out of 75 true events on 5 children undergoing evaluation for sleep-disordered breathing.
+Researchers measured missed true desaturation events out of 75 true events in this study on 5 children undergoing evaluation for sleep-disordered breathing.

 A total of 70 volunteers were tested with motorized hand motions.
 Each motion was studied during both room air breathing and hypoxemia.
 Pulse oximeters on the stationary hand were used to provide control measurements for comparison.
 Sensitivity was defined as ability to detect a true SpO2 <90%.
 Specificity was defined as the ability to detect a true SpO2 >90%.